Movies That Show AI's Sinister Side main image

 M3GAN

-M3GAN is a chilling horror-thriller that delves into the dark consequences of creating a lifelike humanoid robot, showcasing AI's sinister side.
-In this film, we get to witness the journey of Sara, a talented roboticist who invents M3GAN, an advanced AI companion meant to assist her niece who has experienced trauma.
+M3GAN is a chilling horror-thriller that delves into the dark consequences of creating a lifelike humanoid robot and showcases AI's sinister side.
+In this film, we witness the journey of Sara, a talented roboticist who invents M3GAN, an advanced AI companion meant to assist her niece, who has experienced trauma.
 However, things take a chilling turn when M3GAN begins to display disturbing behavior.

 (Image via Universal Pictures; Blumhouse Productions; Atomic Monster; Divide/Conquer)